mdawsondev/cs-notebooks/Pluralsight/Rapid ES6 Training.md

 ## Iterators, Generators, and Promises

-Over my head at midnight; will return to this later.
+This section focuses heavily on Generators, and I don't feel like I learned enough to justify taking notes here because the whole lesson went a bit over my head.
+This will be revisited in another course and I may return to make more notes here after that.

 ### Iterators

+See header note.

 ### Generators

+See header note.

 ### Yeilding in Generators

+See header note.

 ### throw and return

+See header note.

 ### Promises

+See header note.

-### More Promise Feaatures
+### More Promise Features

+See header note.

 ## Arrays and Collections